Time: 2022 Spring

 Interviews, user persona, user journey map, and comparative research.

 In order to ideate solutions to the problem, I conducted over a dozen 10-minute interviews in order to better understand user needs and go through the current user journey.
 I found my interviewees through a local slack channel.
 They are women living in New York City, students and professionals, who commute to school/work every day using public transportation.
-I decided to use the format of short interviews because I can gather more information and ideas with more people in a certain amount of time.
-This facilitates my ideating process and does not require a lot of time commitment for the interviewees.
 I designed 12 questions and selectively ask them during the interview according to the answers from the interviewee.
 An excerpt of my interview notes could be found on the right.

 After synthesizing the findings from interviews, I created user personas (see left).
 My target user is women living in NYC who commute to&from school/work.
-And this group of users commutes to and from school/work using the public transit system; and most of the time they need to travel around the city alone.
+This group of users commute to and from school/work using the public transit system; and most of the time they need to travel around the city alone.
 Also due to the uncertainty of school/work, they cannot always guarantee to leave school/work before sundown.
-This made their motivation to use a product like mine very high because of their goal of being able to travel around New York City alone safely and feel safe when walking/traveling alone during nighttime.

 Field Study & Journey Map